 The third main activity was a mill that used the water from Silkstone Beck to grind grain for the area.
 The mill was renovated in 2000.
 The marking of the original water wheel can still be seen on the wall in the “Potting shed”.
 Pot House was on the Pack Horse Trail which gave access to all over the country.
 In the 19th and 20th century mining developed, and Silkstone Wagon Way was laid with stone sleepers and supporting rails which carried the coal carts to the canal basin near Cawthorne.
 The original stones were laid in 1809 and can be seen on the waggon way today down the side of Silkstone Beck next door to the Hamlet.
 In the 19th century there was also a blacksmith who used to take advantage of the local coal.

-Always forward thinking, Tom and his family have renovated many of the old buildings at Pot House Mill Farm.
+Always forward thinking, Tom and his Son Tom Jnr have renovated many of the old buildings at Pot House Mill Farm.
 Work started with the old Mill and included the transformation of the old wooden potting shed into “The Potting Shed Café” which now adjoins the mill.
 The building won the Gold Millennium Design Award for Barnsley.
 The Potting Shed Café mixes the new with old, including oak beams that Tom cut down from the wood at Pot House Mill Farm.
 Tom then restored the old cottage and transferred it into what is now known as the Old Glassworks.
 The Old Glassworks won the Royal Institute of Chartered Surveyors Commercial Pro Yorkshire award in 2008.
 His daughter Rose runs “Pookie Womenswear” which is situated in The Old Glassworks.
-Further development on the site has come from Tom Jnr who has carried on the tradition of bringing the site back to a hive of activity by building further properties in keeping to the character of the site and expanding the farming activities.
+Further development on the site has come from Tom Jr. who has carried on the tradition of bringing the site back to a hive of activity by building further properties in keeping to the character of the site and expanding the farming activities.
 In 2008 Tom Jnr built The Rose Barn with stone from the same quarry used originally for the site.
 The Rose Barn is now is home to Rupert’s specialist Dog Shop and Dog Spa.
 The building sits on what was a field where Tom Senior grew some of his Roses during 1968 to 2000.
-Always looking to improve Pot House Hamlet, in 2015 Tom Jnr set to building No.1 and No.2 The Old Orchard to the same high standard and in a traditional manner.
+Always looking to improve Pot House Hamlet, in 2015 Tom Jr. set to building No.1 and No.2 The Old Orchard to the same high standard and in a traditional manner.
 As the name suggests the building is on the site of a former small orchard.
-Tom, Clare Horsfield and their two daughters Emma, Rose and son Tom all work on the site and have many visions for the future, come and visit us and have a chat.
+Tom, Clare Horsfield and their two daughters Emma, Rose and son Tom Jr. all work on the site and have many visions for the future, come and visit us and have a chat.